scott-sihui-wang/NeRF-for-Surface-Reconstruction/README.md

 ### 1.1 Background

 `MLPs` have been proven to be surprisingly good at modelling complex spatially-varying functions, which include `radiance fields` (for rendering) and `occupancy fields` (for surface reconstruction).
+In this project, we explore how different implementation choices of NeRF might affect the quality and speed of surface reconstruction.

 ### 1.2 Tasks of the Project